Kenneth Jacobs

 Professional Biography

 Kenneth W. Jacobs, Ph.D., BCBA-D earned his doctorate in psychology at the University of Nevada, Reno.
-Dr. Jacobs was trained in the theory, philosophy, and experimental analysis of human behavior.
+He was trained in behavioral theory, philosophy, and the experimental analysis of human behavior.

 Professional Interests

-Behaviorism as a philosophy of science, pragmatism as a way of life, and single-case experimental design as a way of understanding behavior-change in real time.
+Behaviorism as a philosophy of science, pragmatism as a way of life, and single-case experimental design as a way of understanding socially significant behavior-change in real time.

 Selected Publications